Shams-ol-Emareh

-Shams-ol-Emareh is one of Tehran’s historical buildings and a remnant of Qajar dynasty.
+Shams-ol-Emareh (Persian: شمسالعماره), translated as the Edifice of the Sun, is one of Tehran’s historic buildings and a remnant of Qajar Iran.
 It is one of the most prominent buildings on the east side of Golestan Palace.
-It was built around 1830.
-It is notable for its height, decorations and design.
+It was built in 1865-1867 and is notable for its height, decorations and design.

 Shams-ol-Emareh is 35 meters tall with five floors.
-It was the tallest building in Tehran when it was built, and the first building using metal in its structure.
+It was the tallest building in Tehran when it was built, and the first building that used metal in its structure.
 All the pillars in the upper floors are of cast iron.
-Shams-ol-Emareh was the symbol of Tehran before Sar dar Baghe Melli was built.
+Shams-ol-Emareh was the symbol of Tehran before the National Garden gate was built.

 History

-Before his visit to Europe, Naser al-Din Shah Qajar, the fourth king of Qajar dynasty, was thinking of building a mansion in his capital to compete with Isfahan’s Ālī Qāpū.
+Before his visit to Europe, Naser al-Din Shah Qajar, the fourth shah of the Qajar dynasty, had considered building a mansion in his capital to compete with Isfahan’s Ālī Qāpū.
 A tall building that he could stand on its roof and see the entire Tehran.
-By his order, Shams-ol-Emareh building was started in 1865 and was finished in two years.
+By his order, construction on the Shams-ol-Emareh was started in 1865 and was finished in two years.
 Naser al-Din Shah took his guests to the roof of this building to see the capital.
-The building’s designer was Moayer al Mamalek and the architecture was Ali Mohammed Kashi.
+The building’s designer was Moayer al Mamalek and the architect was Ali Mohammed Kashi.
 The style of this building is a combination of traditional Iranian and Western architecture.